 Skull Base Surgery Recovery

 Post-procedure, you will require additional testing and evaluations from our team to ensure that the growth has not redeveloped.
 Most patients require inpatient hospitalization and mild pain relievers.

 If you require a Skull Base Surgery, you want to feel confident that your team has the experience necessary for a safe, successful procedure.
-Contact Associates of Otolaryngology in Lone Tree or Denver, Colorado to schedule your consultation today.
+Contact AOO/ENT specialists of the Rockies in Lone Tree or Denver, Colorado to schedule your consultation today.